bburan/NEUS642/index.md

 Throughout the entire process, you will be expected to consult with the TAs and course organizers to ensure that your exercise is of appropriate level and scope for the class.
 It's better to be a little short than to go over time!

 ## Python
 All students are expected to have a basic knowledge of programming.
-If you haven't worked with Python before, please take an online introductory course prior to the fall semester such as those offered by [codecademy](URL=https%3a%2f%2fwww.codecademy.com%2flearn%2flearn-python) and [udacity](https://www.udacity.com/course/intro-to-computer-science--cs101).
+If you haven't worked with Python before, please take an online introductory course prior to the start of class such as those offered by [codecademy](URL=https%3a%2f%2fwww.codecademy.com%2flearn%2flearn-python) and [udacity](https://www.udacity.com/course/intro-to-computer-science--cs101).
 [A Byte of Python](https://python.swaroopch.com/) is a free eBook; however, you will need your own copy of Python to run and test the code.

 We will be using Python 3.7 for the course.
 Some of you may be familiar with older versions of Python such as Python 2.7.
-However, many popular third-party packages that you may use in your research (e.g., Numpy, Scipy and Pandas) will [no longer support Python 2 after 2020](https://python3statement.org).
+However, many popular third-party packages that you may use in your research (e.g., Numpy, Scipy and Pandas) [longer support Python 2](https://python3statement.org).
 If you have been using Python 2, take a few minutes to familiarize yourself with the [differences between Python 2 and 3](http://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html).

 ### Python server
 There are several ways to write and run Python code.
 For this class, we will use [Jupyter notebooks](https://jupyter.org).
 Notebooks are documents that contain live code, equations, visualizations and narrative text.
 Prior to each class you will need to download the files and potentially update some packages.

-We have a [cheat sheet](cheatsheet.md) for using the jupyter notebooks.
+We have a [cheat sheet](cheatsheet.md) for using the Jupyter notebooks.

-We will always make sure that the server contains the latest materials and third-party software required for completing the weekly project.
-If you choose to use your own copy of Python, will be responsible for installing third-party libraries and download new files (i.e., notebooks and datasets) to your computer before the start of class each week.

 ### Installing Python
 These days I recommend the [Anaconda Python Distribution](https://www.anaconda.com) since it is free to use (both for commercial and academic use), can be installed on computers without administrative privileges and makes it easy to install various third-party Python packages.
 To get started with your own copy of Python::